kulkarni42vivek/portfolio-site/README.md

 Open the project folder in your code editor of choice.
 Open the index.html file in your web browser.
 Usage
 Feel free to use this project as a starting point for your own portfolio site.
-You can customize the content and design to suit your needs and showcase your own skills as a developer.

 Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 I am always open to feedback and suggestions for improvement.